macchiato-dev/ristretto/tabs-new.md

 }
 ```

 This is a sequential list of tabs, that appear next to each other.
+It contains TabGroup, which enables tabs to be dragged from one tab list to another.

 `TabList.js`